 Cast-iron grates are one of the most popular materials for grilling.
 They can distribute heat evenly, are super strong and can even retain warmth for a long period of time.
 In short, there is nothing stronger and better than cast iron for grilling grates.

-However, with these great grates come an ever greater responsibility.
+However, with these great grates come an even greater responsibility.
 Cast-iron grates are extremely susceptible to water, its natural enemy and one which can cause it to quickly deteriorate and become rusted.
-If not taken care of properly, they are likely to lose their glory super quickly.
+If not taken care of properly, they are likely to lose their clean finish and rust super quickly.

 Before you get started with the actual cleaning, you need to get rid of all the food particles which are stuck on the grill grates.
 To do this, ignite your grill to the highest possible temperature.
 If you are using charcoals as an energy source, make sure to keep all the vents open.
 Keep it this way until everything unnecessary is completely burned off.